kazuyukiy/wc_html2/README.md

 # wc_html2
-Note on HTML with wsam
+Hyper note on HTML with wasm